MAT Programs in Tennessee

 Medication-Assisted Treatment for Alcohol Addiction

 For those dealing with severe alcohol addiction, acamprosate, naltrexone, and disulfiram are the most commonly used medications in alcohol MAT.
-Much like with opioid MAT medications, alcohol MAT medications each have slightly different effects on users, giving you the option to choose one that best suits your needs.
+Much like opioid MAT medications, alcohol MAT medications each have slightly different effects on users, giving you the option to choose one that best suits your needs.

 Acamprosate